khudgins/documentation/on-premise/administration/dispatcher.rst

 1. Restarting the Dispatcher

-.. note:: Stopping the dispatcher service will cause enStratus to be unusable.
+.. note:: Stopping the dispatcher service will cause Enstratius to be unusable.

 Here are some helpful commands to stop and start the dispatcher service, as well as tail the logs.
 Put these commands in your .bashrc as an alias or a function.